-- an English or New York governing law provision; - payment obligations in the single European currency; and - payments to and from the counterparty outside of the Departing State, and the dispute is heard by an English or a New York court, as the case may be (following the acceptance of jurisdiction), then each of the English and New York courts, as relevant, should hold that the payments are to be made in Euro.
+- an English or New York governing law provision; - payment obligations in the single European currency; and payments to and from the counterparty to be made in a jurisdiction other than Greece, and the dispute is heard by an English or a New York court, as the case may be (following the acceptance of jurisdiction), then the English and New York courts, as relevant, should hold that the payments are to be made in euro.

-Where any of the above factors is missing the analysis becomes more complex.
+Where any of the above factors is missing, the analysis becomes more complex.
 The variables are discussed in greater detail below:

-(a) Governing law - The 1992 and the 2002 ISDA Master Agreements are typically governed by English law or by New York law.
-While we consider that (on the assumptions stated above) both the English and the New York courts should regard the contract as continuing to require payment in Euro notwithstanding the terms of the Departing State's redenomination legislation, subject to what is said in paragraphs (b) to (d) below, the position may be different if the contract is governed by the law of the Departing State.
-In that case, the English or the New York courts may be obliged to give effect to the redenomination legislation, although such courts may refuse to give effect to that legislation on the grounds of public policy, for example if it is discriminatory, confiscatory or contrary to treaty obligations.

-(b) Jurisdiction - The standard jurisdiction submission provision in an English law governed 1992 or 2002 ISDA Master Agreement gives exclusive jurisdiction to the English courts where the proceedings involve a court in a jurisdiction bound to apply what is now the Brussels I Regulation and non-exclusive jurisdiction to the English courts otherwise (see section 13 of the 1992 or the 2002 ISDA Master Agreement).
-Where the Agreement is governed by New York law it gives non-exclusive jurisdiction to the New York courts.
+- (a) Governing law The 1992 and the 2002 ISDA Master Agreements are typically governed by English law or by New York law.
+While we consider that (on the assumptions stated above) both the English and the New York courts should regard the contract as continuing to require payment in euro notwithstanding the terms of the Greek redenomination legislation, subject to what is said in paragraphs (b) to (d) below, the position may be different if the contract is governed by Greek law.
+In that case, the English or the New York courts may be obliged to give effect to the redenomination legislation, although such courts may refuse to give effect to that legislation on the grounds of public policy, for example if it is discriminatory, confiscatory or contrary to treaty obligations. - (b) Jurisdiction The standard jurisdiction submission provision in an English law governed 1992 or 2002 ISDA Master Agreement gives exclusive jurisdiction to the English courts where the proceedings involve a court in a jurisdiction bound to apply what

+is now the recast Brussels I

+Regulation and non-exclusive

+jurisdiction to the English courts

+otherwise (see section 13 of the

+1992 or the 2002 ISDA Master

+Agreement).
+Where the

+Agreement is governed by New

+York law it gives non-exclusive

+jurisdiction to the New York

+courts.

-In any event, there is always a risk that the counterparty might be able to start proceedings in the courts of the Departing State before proceedings are started in the English or the New York courts.
+In any event, there is always a risk that the counterparty might be able to start proceedings in the Greek courts before proceedings are started in the English or the New York courts.

-If the counterparty does start proceedings in the Departing State's courts first (in relation to an ISDA Master Agreement governed by English law), the English courts will be unable to go ahead with proceedings until the Departing State's courts have declined jurisdiction, notwithstanding the exclusive nature of the jurisdiction clause for those courts bound to apply the Brussels I Regulation.
-The courts of the Departing State should decline jurisdiction (though doing so can take a long time) but, if they found any reason not to do so, they would, in all likelihood, give effect to the Departing State's redenomination legislation, meaning that the counterparty would be able to pay in the new currency and not in Euro.
-On the assumption that the Departing State remained in the EU, the Brussels I Regulation would oblige English courts to recognise and enforce a judgment of the Departing State's courts, unless to do so would be "manifestly contrary" to English public policy.
+If the counterparty does start proceedings in the Greek courts first (in relation to an ISDA Master Agreement governed by English law), the English courts will be unable to go ahead with proceedings until the Greek courts have declined jurisdiction, notwithstanding the exclusive nature of the jurisdiction clause for those courts bound to apply the recast Brussels I Regulation.
+The Greek courts should decline jurisdiction (though doing so can take a long time) but, if they found any reason not to do so, they would, in all likelihood, give effect to the Greek redenomination legislation, meaning that the counterparty would be able to pay in new drachma and not in euro.
+On the assumption that Greece remained in the EU, the recast Brussels I Regulation would oblige English courts to recognise and enforce a judgment of the Greek courts, unless to do so would be "manifestly contrary" to English public policy.
 Therefore, as a practical matter, if there is a dispute you may need to issue proceedings in the English courts as soon as possible.

-In relation to an ISDA Master Agreement governed by New York law, the New York courts would not necessarily decline jurisdiction if proceedings are started by the counterparty in the courts of the Departing State given the importance of the public policy issues raised by such a proceeding.
+In relation to an ISDA Master Agreement governed by New York law, the New York courts would not necessarily decline jurisdiction if proceedings are started first by the counterparty in the Greek courts given the importance of the public policy issues raised by such a proceeding.